CogitoNTNU/cogitron/README.md

 ### Setup enviroment
 Note: It is required to run the code on Linux.

-To set up a python enviroment run the following in the terminal:
+To set up a Python enviroment run the following in the terminal:
 ```bash
 python3 -m venv venv
 ```

-Then activate it
+Then activate it:
 ```bash
 . venv/bin/activate
 ```